gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/ethanoladsorption.rst

 ..  container:: justify

-    The created 'solvated.gro' file contains the positions of both Ethanol and water molecules, it looks like that:
+    The created 'solvated.gro' file contains the positions of both ethanol and water molecules, it looks like that:

 .. figure:: figures/ethanoladsorption/solvated-light.png
     :alt: GROMACS tutorial : Ethanol molecules in water with VMD